 From here, we pour the batter into our waffle iron, and within minutes, we have perfectly spiced, delicious gingerbread waffles.
 Is there a more festive Christmas breakfast?
 I don't think so.

-I hope you make your Christmas morning extra festive and try these gingerbread waffles.
-Please let me know how you enjoyed these gingerbread waffles in the comment section and don’t forget to sign up for my newsletter.
+I hope you make your Christmas morning extra festive and try these easy gingerbread waffles.
+Please let me know how you enjoyed this Christmas waffle recipe in the comment section and don’t forget to sign up for my newsletter.
 You can also catch me on Instagram, Pinterest, Facebook and Twitter.

 - Maple-braised turkey legs and thighs

 - Spiced-brandied cranberry sauce

 - ½ cup butter softened